vitei/Usagi/README.md

 If there is not at least one child entity systems on the root entity will not be run

-Oculus support has not yet been added to the Vulkan implementation

 There is no longer a system other than submodules for linking projects and engine versions

 A replacement model editor would be required to take advantage of the existing custom shader support